andrewblim/ga-data-assignments/practicum/fda/answers.md

 Andrew Lim
 22 Oct 2012

 All problems can be run with `python run_fda.py --all-problems`.
-Individual problems can be run with flags as specified below.
+Individual problems can be run with flags as specified below, though each problem may assume you've run the prior problems as well.

 ### Problem 1

-I did the initial cleanup work using Google Refine.
+I did initial cleanup work using Google Refine.
 The JSON files that describe the transformations I did are in `data/google-refine`.
-I actually think the entirety of problem 1, transforming the data in this fashion, could theoretically be done in Refine, but I found Refine to be crashy for NUT_DATA-sized projects.
-The cleaned-up csvs are in `data`:
+I actually think the entirety of problem could theoretically be done in Refine, but I found it to be crashy for NUT_DATA-sized projects.
+The cleaned-up csvs are in:

 - `data/FD_GROUP.csv`
 - `data/FOOD_DES.csv`
 - `data/NUT_DATA.csv`
 - `data/NUTR_DEF.csv`

 To generate the reformatted food data to `nutr_by_food.csv`, run `python run_fda.py --food-detail`.
-This generates a column for every single nutrient.
-The food label filtration is done later, see problem 3.
+This generates a column for every single nutrient, whether commonly found on food labels or not.
+The food label filtration is done in Problem 3.

 ### Problem 2

-I found it useful to apply a log1p transformation to the nutrient data to get less skewed distributions.
+I found it useful to apply a log1p transformation to nutrient contents to reduce the skew.
+In everything that follows I'm actually referring to correlations of log1p-transformed data.

-To figure out what columns to plot, I calculated the correlations of magnesium against other nutrients.
-You can generate the table of such correlations with `python run_fda.py --magnesium_corrs` (this is not run as part of the `--all-problems` command, as I just used it as a sort of diagnostic).
+To figure out what relationships to plot, I calculated the correlations of magnesium against other nutrients.
+You can generate a table of such correlations with `python run_fda.py --magnesium_corrs` (this is not run as part of `--all-problems`, as I used it as a sort of diagnostic).
 I disregarded correlations with too few observations (for example, "Adjusted Protein" had only 2 observations and so naturally the correlation was 1).

 Some of the highest relevant positive correlations were with potassium, phosphorus, and manganese, which had (log1p-transformed) correlations of 0.7638, 0.7361, and 0.6006, respectively.
 The negative correlations were generally not as strong.

 There were some graphs that seemed to show a relationship between magnesium and _variance_ of nutrient level.
-An example is the total trans fatty acids, which had a log1p-transformed correlation of -0.4189.
-From the scatterplot, you can see that low-magnesium foods have a wide variety of trans fatty acid levels, some very high but some very low, and high-magnesium foods have both lower fatty acid levels overall and less variation in levels.
-Manganese shows this to a lesser degree in the opposite direction; low-magnesium foods have consistently low levels of manganese, and high-magnesium foods have both higher levels of manganese and higher variation in those levels.
+An example is total trans fatty acids, which had a correlation of -0.4189.
+From the scatterplot, you can see that low-magnesium foods have a wide variety of trans fatty acid levels and that high-magnesium foods have both lower fatty acid levels overall and less variation in fat content.
+Manganese shows this to a lesser degree in the opposite direction (higher magnesium > higher variation).

 To generate scatterplots for magnesium versus potassium, phosphorus, manganese, and trans fatty acids, run `python run_fda.py --magnesium-scatter`.
-They will be produced into the `scatter` directory.
+They will be produced to:

+- `scatter/Magnesium, Mg (mg) - Fatty acids, total trans (g).png`
+- `scatter/Magnesium, Mg (mg) - Manganese, Mn (mg).png`
+- `scatter/Magnesium, Mg (mg) - Phosphorus, P (mg).png`
+- `scatter/Magnesium, Mg (mg) - Potassium, K (mg).png`

 ### Problem 3